Siar416/iShare-Capston-Project/README.md

 ## Installation - Run locally

 - Install the dependencies
-- check the sample .env file; include localhost:3000, server include localhost:5000
+- check the sample .env file
 - Run the command "npm install"
-- Run the command "npm start"
+- Run the command "npm start" in both client and root

 ## Technical stack